uBlockOrigin/uBlock-issues/README.md

 **Speculated performance issues will be marked as invalid and closed if they do not come with actual profiling data from [Firefox Profiler](https://profiler.firefox.com/)/[Chromium Profiler](https://developer.chrome.com/devtools/docs/profiles) + fully substantiated analysis supporting the claim.**

+**Issues specific to uBlock-legacy variant should be filed at https://github.com/gorhill/uBlock-for-firefox-legacy/issues**

 **Opening issues for adding new filter lists is now disallowed and such issues will be declined and closed.**

 **Support issues and questions are handled at [/r/uBlockOrigin](https://old.reddit.com/r/uBlockOrigin/).**